ruta-sir/student/trireview/2025-11-5-progress.md

 - Add interactive elements to the featured projects section, like hover effects or modal previews.
 - Implement a backend feature to store user feedback or ratings for each project.

-## What I Want to Learn Next in CompSci
+## What I Want to Learn Next in AP CSA

 Next, I want to dive deeper into:
 - **Data structures and algorithms** — especially sorting, searching, and graph traversal.